 What exactly is an electric paint sprayer and how does it function?

-Electric high pressure paint sprayer have a similar shape to normal guns, but they are specifically designed for the application of paint.
+Electric high-pressure paint sprayers have a similar shape to normal guns, but they are specifically designed for the application of paint.
 They depend on the atomization process, which transforms liquid paint into tiny droplets.
 These drops contain a fine mist, which is expelled from the gun through a special nozzle.